Out all hours or got a midnight craving you can't shake? No judgment. Here's where you'll find us when we need a late night bite...

 Nagomi Japanese Restaurant

-A tiny, dinner-only space that seats just 25 people, Nagomi is an omakase restaurant that has been around for many years.
+A tiny, dinner-only space that seats just 25 people, Nagomi is an omakase restaurant that has been around for years.
 An intimate venue where you whisper to each other and quietly appreciate the chef’s work, diners have to leave their shoes at the door before choosing to sit at the counter or cross-legged on the tatami mat.
-Because it’s an omakase, there are no fixed menus and it changes according to the latest shipments of ingredients and fresh fish from Japan.
+There are no fixed menus and it changes according to the latest shipments of ingredients and fresh fish from Japan.
 Each session begins with the chef asking about your preferences and allergies before you settle in nicely with a glass of Nagomi’s selection of plum wines and sake.

 Maxwell Food Centre